jcoreNL/spring-4.3-exam-notes/README.md

 ### How do you use dependency injection using annotations (`@Component`,`@Autowired`)

 ### What is Component scanning
+Spring is able to scan given packages for bean classes annotated with `@Component` or any of the Stereotype annotations and add them to the bean definitions dynamically.

 ### What are Stereotypes and Meta-Annotations
+Annotations denoting the roles of types or methods in the overall architecture (at a conceptual, rather than implementation, level).

+- `@Component`
+- `@Controller`
+- `@Repository`
+- `@Service`

 ### Scopes for Spring beans.
 What is the default?
+- **singleton**_(default)_: Scopes a single bean definition to a single object instance per Spring IoC container.
+- **prototype**: Scopes a single bean definition to any number of object instances.
+- **request**: Scopes a single bean definition to the lifecycle of a single HTTP request; that is each and every HTTP request will have its own instance of a bean created off the back of a single bean definition.
+Only valid in the context of a web-aware Spring ApplicationContext.
+- **session**: Scopes a single bean definition to the lifecycle of a HTTP Session.
+Only valid in the context of a web-aware Spring ApplicationContext.
+- **global session**: Scopes a single bean definition to the lifecycle of a global HTTP Session.
+Typically only valid when used in a portlet context.
+Only valid in the context of a web-aware Spring ApplicationContext.

 ### What is an initialization method and how is it declared in a Spring bean?